Free group: History

 Free groups first arose in the study of hyperbolic geometry, as examples of Fuchsian groups (discrete groups acting by isometries on the hyperbolic plane).
 In an 1882 paper, Walther von Dyck pointed out that these groups have the simplest possible presentations.
 The algebraic study of free groups was initiated by Jakob Nielsen in 1924, who gave them their name and established many of their basic properties.
 Max Dehn realized the connection with topology, and obtained the first proof of the full Nielsen–Schreier theorem.
 Otto Schreier published an algebraic proof of this result in 1927, and Kurt Reidemeister included a comprehensive treatment of free groups in his 1932 book on combinatorial topology.
 Later on in the 1930s, Wilhelm Magnus discovered the connection between the lower central series of free groups and free Lie algebras.

 Examples

-The group (Z,+) of integers is free of rank 1; a generating set is S = {1}.
+The group $(\mathbb{Z},+)$ of integers is free of rank 1; a generating set is $S=\{1\}$.
 The integers are also a free abelian group, although all free groups of rank $\geq 2$ are non-abelian.
-A free group on a two-element set S occurs in the proof of the Banach–Tarski paradox and is described there.
+A free group on a two-element set $S$ occurs in the proof of the Banach–Tarski paradox and is described there.

 On the other hand, any nontrivial finite group cannot be free, since the elements of a free generating set of a free group have infinite order.

 In algebraic topology, the fundamental group of a bouquet of k circles (a set of k loops having only one point in common) is the free group on a set of k elements.